JDiegoRV/API_for_DOG_CEO/README.md

 Directly calls the save_dog_request function to insert a test entry into MongoDB.

 Ensures the function executes without raising any exceptions.

-(All data entered by the test is discarded so that it does not interfere with requests such as GET /dog/stats)

 # Swagger configuration file